 - 1. Subject teacher sets a new deadline.
-Lack of submission is recorded on Show My Homework. - 2.
+Lack of submission is recorded on SIMs. - 2.
 Subject teacher if homework is not completed by the new deadline, pupils should lose their free time to complete the work.
-Repeated failure to complete homework should be communicated to both form tutor and parents/guardians and logged on SIMs.

-3. Head of Year - pupils who repeatedly do not hand in their homework should be referred to their Head of Year.
+Failure to complete homework should be communicated to both form tutor and parents/guardians and logged on SIMs. - Head of Year pupils who repeatedly do not complete homework should be referred to their Head of Year.
 It is the subject teacher's responsibility to log this on SIMs.